Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: The across methods

 This implies that for each unit with observed $X$, the propensity score in each imputed dataset is consistent for the true $e(Z,X)$, so the aPS is also consistent for the true $e(Z,X)$.
 What is perhaps less obvious is what is estimated by the aPS for a unit with missing $X$.
 Because the imputed $X^*$ has been generated conditional on $(Z,A,Y)$ using a distribution that is the same as the distribution of $X$ given $(Z,A,Y)$, averaging across imputed datasets means averaging over this distribution.
 The aPS is thus an estimate of $\E[e(Z,X)\mid Z,A,Y]$.
 Had the ultimate goal been to estimate the propensity score for each unit, this would be the best we can do: for units with observed $X$ we have consistent estimation of the propensity score, and for units missing $X$ we have consistent estimation of the projection of the propensity score on observed data $(Z,A,Y)$.
 However, estimating propensity scores is just an intermediate step for estimation of $\tau$.

 For $\tau$ estimation (via matching or weighting or any other method that uses propensity scores), we now have a situation of differential measurement error: we have estimates of $e(Z,X)$ for units with observed $X$, of $\E[e(Z,X)\mid Z,Y,A=1]$ for units missing $X$ in the treated group, and of $\E[e(Z,X)\mid Z,Y,A=0]$ for units missing $X$ in the control group.
 For an easy analogy, take matching for example (but this measurement error affects all methods).
 Let us think of $e(Z,X)$ values as apples of varying sizes, and the ideal is to match apples with apples of the same size.
 However, mixed in with the apples there are peaches ($\E[e(Z,X)\mid Z,Y,A=1]$ values) and oranges ($\E[e(Z,X)\mid Z,Y,A=0]$ values).
 This means while we are still matching by size, sometimes instead of matching apples to apples, we end up matching apples to oranges, or apples to peaches, or oranges to peaches.
-As a result, the aPS across method is not consistent for $\tau$ estimation.
+As a result, the aPS \textit{across} method is not consistent for $\tau$ estimation. \footnote{That this measurement error problem affects propensity score weighting can be recognized by seeing weighting as a form of group matching, i.e., creating two weighted groups with the same propensity score distribution (the same distribution of apples in our analogy).
+Measurement error (mixing of peaches and oranges with the apples) results in groups that are mis-matched.}